Exchange-Based Diffusion in Hb-Graphs: Highlighting Complex Relationships: Results and evaluation

 A similar approach is taken for the hb-edges: assuming that the diffusion process stops at time $T$, we use the $\epsilon_{T-\frac{1}{2}}$ function to partition the set of hb-edges into two subsets for a given threshold $s_{E}$: $A_{E}\left(s_{E}\right)$ of the hb-edges that have $\epsilon$ values above the threshold and $B_{E}\left(s_{E}\right)$ the one gathering hb-edges that have $\epsilon$ values below $s_{E}$.

-$s_{E}$ varies from 0 to $\epsilon_{T-\frac{1}{2},\text{max}}=\underset{e\in E}{\max}\left(\epsilon_{T-\frac{1}{2}}\left(e\right)\right)$ by incremental steps while keeping the eccentricity is kept above 0, first of the two conditions achieved.
+$s_{E}$ varies from 0 to $\epsilon_{T-\frac{1}{2},\text{max}}=\underset{e\in E}{\max}\left(\epsilon_{T-\frac{1}{2}}\left(e\right)\right)$ by incremental steps while keeping the eccentricity above 0, first of the two conditions achieved.
 In the hb-graph representation, each hb-edge corresponds to an extra-vertex.
-Each time we evaluate the length of the maximal shortest path linking one vertex of $A_{E}\left(s_{E}\right)$ to one vertex of $B_{E}\left(s_{E}\right)$ that are connected in the hb-graph support hypergraph extra-vertex graph representation: the length of the path corresponds to the half of the one obtained from the graph for the same reason than before.
-In Figure \ref{Fig:hb_edge_max_path} we observe for the hb-edges the same trend than the one observed for vertices: the length of the maximal path between two hb-edges decreases as the ratio $r_{E}$ increases while the percentage of vertices in $A_{E}\left(s_{E}\right)$ over $V$ decreases.
+Each time we evaluate the length of the maximal shortest path linking one vertex of $A_{E}\left(s_{E}\right)$ to one vertex of $B_{E}\left(s_{E}\right)$ for connected vertices in the hb-graph support hypergraph extra-vertex graph representation: the length of the path corresponds to half of the one obtained from the graph for the same reason than before.
+We define the ratio

+where $\beta_{\text{ref}}=\dfrac{1}{\left|E\right|}$ that corresponds to the normalised value that would be used in the dual hb-graph to initialise the diffusion process.
+In Figure \ref{Fig:hb_edge_max_path}, we observe for the hb-edges the same trend than the one observed for vertices: the length of the maximal path between two hb-edges decreases as the ratio $r_{E}$ increases while the percentage of vertices in $A_{E}\left(s_{E}\right)$ over $V$ decreases.

-Figure \ref{Fig:hb-edge_cardinality} shows on the left figure the high correlation between the value of $\epsilon(e)$ and the cardinality of $e$; the right figure shows that the correlation between value of $\epsilon(e)$ and the m-cardinality of $e$ is even stronger.
+Figure \ref{Fig:hb-edge_cardinality} shows the high correlation between the value of $\epsilon(e)$ and the cardinality of $e$; Figure \ref{Fig:hb-edge_mcardinality} shows that the correlation between value of $\epsilon(e)$ and the m-cardinality of $e$ is even stronger.